-In a recent paper, Im et al. [2011] devise a variation of Nakata and Garrigue's system that addresses double vision using a type equivalence relation that allows cyclic types (while still not permitting transparent type cycles externally) and hence is not known to be decidable, similar to that of MixML's internal language LTG.
-They define this relation by resorting to a bisimulation, which amounts to constructing a great-est fixed-point.
-In contrast, our (mostly standard) inference rules just yield a least fixed-point, which, while less general, is sufficient for handling recursive modules that disallow transparent type cycles.
-On the other hand, our type system encompasses type constructors and respective $\beta\eta$ -equivalences, which Im et al. do not consider.
+In a recent paper, Im et al. [2011] devise a refinement of Nakata and Garrigue's system that addresses double vision using a type equivalence relation that allows cyclic types and hence is not known to be decidable, similar to that of MixML's internal language LTG.
+They also give an algorithmically decidable variant of the relation for the purpose of external type-checking, which, like MixML's external type system, rejects transparent type cycles.
+Im et al. define the equivalence relation by resorting to a bisimulation, which amounts to constructing a greatest fixed-point.
+In contrast, our system sticks to the standard definition of type equivalence by the usual inference rules that yield a least fixed-point.
+While less general, this is sufficient for handling recursive modules that disallow transparent type cycles.
+Our type system also encompasses type constructors and respective $\beta\eta$ -equivalences, which Im et al. do not consider.

 Units.
 Units were originally proposed by Flatt and Felleisen [1998] as a recursive module extension to Scheme, which they extended with support for abstract type components.
 Later work by Owens and Flatt [2006] extended units with hierarchical namespaces (called modules) and translucent type components.
 Like MixML, the system presented in the latter paper (hereafter, OF) provides units as a form of mixin module that may contain type components and nested structures, but excludes overriding.
-Units are first-class in OF, subsuming MixML's higher-order units, but also
+Units are first-class in OF, subsuming MixML's higher-order units, but also necessarily introducing subtyping into the core language (unlike our package extension, which confines unit signatures to package types, without infecting the rest of the language).